 Something to do

 Ask someone near you or close to you if they are excited about tomorrow.
 If so, share their joy.
 If not, give them a reason to be.

 Something to pray

 God who is near us, draw closer we pray.
 Enable us to find the joy Mary sang about, in you.
 May we overflow with praise and thanksgiving because you are coming.
 May you captivate the world like you have captivated our hearts.
-The Jesus’ name we pray… Amen.
+In Jesus’ name we pray.
+Amen.

 Today's contributor is Richard Stein, a former student at Westminster College, Cambridge.